portsoc/hangman-in-branches/README.md

 ## Cloning

-Try not to download this repository as a zip file.
+Don't download this repository as a zip file.
 Instead, follow the instructions below to clone this repository on your machine.

 ### Cloning using Git